Saga-Labs/ai-trading-bot/README.md

 - Timeout: 15 seconds per request
 - Automatic model rotation on failure

-## 🚨 Important Notes
+## 🚨 Important Requirements

-### Requirements
+### Technical Requirements
 - Base network wallet with WETH/USDC
-- OpenRouter account with API credits
+- OpenRouter account with API credits ($5+ recommended)
 - Node.js 18+ with ES modules support
+- Stable internet connection

+### Financial Requirements
+- **Minimum Portfolio**: $1000+ ($500 USDC + $500 WETH)
+- **Gas Reserves**: Extra WETH for transaction fees
+- **Risk Capital**: Only use funds you can afford to lose completely

+## ⚠️ IMPORTANT DISCLAIMERS

+🚨 **READ BEFORE USING**:

+- **Experimental Software**: This bot can lose money due to bugs, AI errors, or market conditions
+- **No Guarantees**: No guarantee of profits or complete loss prevention
+- **Your Responsibility**: You are responsible for all trades executed by this bot
+- **Not Financial Advice**: This is educational software, not professional trading advice
+- **Start Small**: Begin with minimal amounts to test functionality
+- **Market Risks**: Cryptocurrency trading involves substantial risk of loss
+- **Technical Risks**: Smart contracts, APIs, and AI models can fail unexpectedly

-### Risks
+### Known Limitations
 - Uses limit orders (no guaranteed execution)
-- AI models can make mistakes (safety filters help)
+- AI models can make incorrect decisions despite safety filters
-- CoW Protocol settlement delays
+- CoW Protocol settlement can take 5-30 minutes
-- Market volatility can cause losses

-### Best Practices
-- Start with small amounts to test
-- Monitor Telegram notifications
-- Keep some ETH for gas fees
-- Regularly check bot logs for issues
+- Network congestion may delay or prevent trades
+- Bot may miss opportunities during downtime

 ## 📁 Generated Files

 - `ai-bot-state.json` - Bot state and cost basis
 - `ai-enhanced-cow-trading-bot.log` - Detailed execution logs

-## 🤝 Support
+## 🤝 Support & Monitoring

+### Daily Monitoring Recommended
+- Check console logs for errors
+- Verify Telegram notifications are working
+- Monitor actual vs expected portfolio balance
+- Review filled orders for accuracy

+### Getting Help
 The bot includes comprehensive logging and error handling.
+Check:
+1. Console output for real-time status
-Check the console output and Telegram notifications for troubleshooting information.
+2. Telegram notifications for alerts
+3. Log files for detailed execution history
+4. GitHub issues for known problems

 ---

-**⚠️ Disclaimer**: This bot is for educational purposes.
-Cryptocurrency trading involves risk.
-Never trade with funds you cannot afford to lose.
+**⚠️ FINAL WARNING**: This is experimental trading software.
+Cryptocurrency markets are highly volatile and unpredictable.
+You could lose all invested funds.
+Only use money you can afford to lose completely.
+The developers are not responsible for any financial losses.